✓ Updated May 2026

 What's a common local custom I should be aware of, especially when dining out?

-Beyond the main promenade, are there any lesser-known beaches or coastal spots worth discovering?
+Beyond the main beaches, are there any less-crowded coastal spots worth seeking out near Larnaca?

 How many days do you need in Larnaca, Cyprus?